HofmeisterAn/kotlin-eclipse-microprofile/README.md

 ## Getting Started

-To start the application execute the Gradle task `run`.
+To start the application execute the Gradle task `start`.
 Java 9 or newer is not supported by Payara Micro and the ShrinkWrap Resolver for Gradle.

 ### Prerequisites